Difference Between Covariance and Correlation

-Correlation and covariance are two terms which are exactly opposite to each other, they both are used in statistics and regression analysis, correlation shows us the relationship between the two variables and how are they related while covariance shows us how the two variables vary from each other.
+Covariance and Correlation are two terms which are exactly opposite to each other, they both are used in statistics and regression analysis, covariance shows us how the two variables vary from each other whereas correlation shows us the relationship between the two variables and how are they related.

 Correlation and covariance are two statistical concepts that are used to determine the relationship between two random variables.
 Correlation defines how a change in one variable will impact the other while covariance defines how two items vary together.
 Confusing?
 Let’s dive in further to understand the difference between these closely related terms.